“And Simon, don’t be a jerk.”

 And then the conversation shifted when one of the others asked Jesus what John was like when they were growing up and Jesus told of how his family would take holiday trips to Jerusalem when he would get to spend time with his older cousin.

-“John is only six months older than me, so whenever my family was in the city we just picked up where we had left off, whether it was playing or fighting.
-And there was always this weird destiny feeling that we had, there were times that I felt closer to John then I did to my brothers and sisters.”
+“John is only six months older than me, so whenever my family was in the city we picked up where we had left off, whether it was playing or fighting.
+And there was always this weird destiny feeling we had.
+Sometimes I felt closer to John than I did to my brothers and sisters.”

 And so, for the next couple of hours, we talked and laughed until I noticed the sun was disappearing and reminded Andrew that we had fishing to do.

 “Thanks for coming,” Jesus said as he walked with us to the door, “And Simon think about what I said about changing the world.
-I’m going to be away for a while, but when I get back let’s talk.
+I will be away for a while, but when I get back let’s talk.
 Everyone calls you Simon, but I think I’ll call you Peter, it will save confusing you with our one-eyed friend, and Peter is more in keeping with your personality.”